TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/Index.rst

 character sets, how to define which pages are translated, backend tools for localization, configuring TypoScript to get the localization mode you wish.
-In addition you will learn about advanced features like locallang-XML files and translation of frontend plugins.
+In addition you will learn about advanced features like locallang XLF files and translation of frontend plugins.

 .. toctree::